hyperledger/iroha/README_DevOps.md

 Data is critical but if there are other nodes, the data will synchronize - the time it would take depends on the amount of blocks missed.

 # Scaling
-It is possible to add new nodes of Iroha by adding manually generated keys for them and sending commands to the ledger.
-Service seems to be stateful.
+It is possible to add new Iroha nodes by sending the corresponding commands with generated keys to the existing network.
+Service is stateful.
 Iroha is scalable linearly or better than linearly.

 # Queue (optional)